FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Khan, A., Chen, H.-C., Tania, M., & Zhang, D.-Z. (2011).
 Anticancer Activities of Nigella sativa (Black Cumin).
 African Journal of Traditional, Complementary and Alternative Medicines, 8(5S). doi:10.4314/ajtcam.v8i5ss.10

-In an article by Khan et al. (2011), the authors examined the anticancer properties of Nigella sativa (black cumin seeds).
-The authors analyzed various studies that examined the impact of Nigella sativa and its bioactive components, especially thymoquinone , on the prevention and treatment of cancer.
-The article summarizes evidence that Nigella sativa extracts have several mechanisms through which they can prevent the growth of cancer cells, including induction of apoptosis (programmed cell death), inhibition of cancer cell proliferation, blocking of angiogenesis (formation of new blood vessels that feed tumors), and inhibition of metastasis (the spread of cancer cells to other parts of the body).
-Studies have shown that Nigella sativa can affect various types of cancer , including breast, lung, prostate and colon cancer.
-The article concludes that Nigella sativa, mainly due to the presence of thymoquinone, represents a promising natural anti-cancer therapy, but further research and clinical testing are needed to fully understand its anti-cancer potential and mechanisms of action.
+In the article Khan et al. (2011) The authors examined the anticancer properties of Nigella sativa (black cumin seeds).
+The authors analyzed various studies that examined the effects of Nigella sativa and its bioactive components, mainly thymoquinone, on cancer prevention and treatment.
+The article summarizes evidence that Nigella sativa extracts have several mechanisms by which they can inhibit the growth of cancer cells, including induction of apoptosis (programmed cell death), inhibition of cancer cell proliferation, blocking angiogenesis (the formation of new blood vessels that nourish tumors), and inhibition of metastasis (the spread of cancer cells to other parts of the body).
+Studies have shown that Nigella sativa may have an effect on various types of cancer, including breast, lung, prostate and colon cancer.
+The article concludes that Nigella sativa, mainly due to the presence of thymoquinone, represents a promising natural therapy for fighting cancer, but further research and clinical trials are needed to fully understand its potential and mechanisms of action in fighting cancer.

 6. Source: